 Chapter Fifty-Nine

-The next day, an army of five thousand stone soldiers charged from the gates of the city, running down the pathway after the Lifeless that had left the day before.
+The next day, an army of five thousand stone soldiers charged from the gates of the city, running down the pathway after the Lifeless who had left the day before.

 Vivenna stood outside the city, leaning against the wall, watching them go.

-How often did I stand beneath the gaze of those statues, she thought.
+How often did I stand beneath the gaze of those D’Denir, she thought.
 Never knowing their purpose?
 Everyone said that Peacegiver had left them behind, as a gift to the people, to remind them not to go to war.
 She’d always found it strange.
 A bunch of statues of soldiers, a gift to remind the people that war was terrible?

-And yet, they were a kind of gift.
+And yet, they were a gift.
 The gift that had ended the Manywar.

 She turned, glancing at Vasher.
 He leaned against the city wall beside her, Nightblood in one hand.
 His form had returned back to that of a regular person, scraggly hair and all.